cakephp/docs/en/views/helpers/form.rst

 ================

 .. php:method:: end($secureAttributes = [])

+* ``$secureAttributes`` - Optional.
+Allow you to provide secure attributes which will be passed as HTML attributes into the hidden input elements generated for the Security Component.

 The ``end()`` method closes and completes a form.
 Often, ``end()`` will only output a closing form tag, but using ``end()`` is a good practice as it